mnlgmz/wp-rocket/README.md

 Here is a short video so you can see where it should be uploaded: http://recordit.co/jbtM0WPfcw

-Custom WP Install folder?
-No problem.
 If you installed WordPress in a different location, make sure to edit the path to match its location, for instance:

 ```
 require( 'installation-folder/wp-load.php' );